OdyAsh/OdyAsh-Notes/Islamic Stories/Arabs/Before Muhammad.excalidraw.md

 Later, a respected leader of Mecca named Amr ibn Luhayy was appointed as head of the tribe in Mecca ^WiT8Eypa

-He was a business man who used to travel between Mecca and Syria (called El Sham back then), where it was common to go to Syria in summer and Yemen in winter to bring traded resources back to Mecca ^lNXeMhIN
+He was a business man who used to travel between Mecca and Syria (called Ash-Sham back then), where it was common to go to Syria in summer and Yemen in winter to bring traded resources back to Mecca ^lNXeMhIN

 So one day he travelled to Syria and met with the Amalek tribe, where they used to worship hand-crafted idols and take them as a connection to their Lord ^ajwR7QJ5

-He took one of the idols, called Hubal, back to Mecca, and ordered everyone to worship this idol, thus changing the Arab's religion from worshipping Allah to worshipping idols ^MTpoY68g
+So Amr ibn Luhayy took one of the idols, called Hubal, back to Mecca, and ordered everyone to worship this idol, thus changing the Arab's religion from worshipping Allah to worshipping idols ^MTpoY68g

 He then ordered for other idols to be manufactured for different purposes (moon, sun, food, etc.), and they were placed around the Kaaba ^TGe7A6ee